MicrosoftDocs/minecraft-creator/creator/Documents/RTX_PBRTexturingGuide_Intro.md

 Each map will be part of the texture set for the block, with each one layered on top of the other to drive different values in the texture.
 This process allows a creator to have strong control over how a block will render when placed in the world.

 > [!IMPORTANT]
 > Not all PBR texture sets require all maps.
-Leaving empty maps will cause the texture set to use the default value used by the Vanilla texture set information.
+Leaving empty maps will cause the texture set to use the default value.

 <!-- !!!
 DOUBLE CHECK WITH NVIDIA -->

 ### Metallic Map

-A Metallic map is a grayscale texture that will drive how metallic the texture will look.
+A Metallic map is a grayscale texture that determines which areas of a texture map look like a metal.

 - A pixel that is set to black is considered a value of `0` and the pixel is non-metallic.
 Examples of non-metallic objects would be grass, dirt, or tree bark.
 - A pixel that is set to white is considered a value of `1` and will treat the pixel as 100% metal.
 Examples of metallic objects would be iron, gold, or copper.
-- Because the map is in grayscale, you can set values between `0` and `1`.

 ### Emissive Map

-An Emissive map is a grayscale texture that will drive how much the texture will glow, or emit light.
+An Emissive map is a grayscale texture that determines which areas of a texture map emit light.

 - A pixel that is set to black is considered a value of `0` and is not glowing.
 - A pixel that is set to white is considered a value of `1` and is glowing at its brightest.